 Raising funds is often a time-consuming, distracting and frustrating process.
 It’s therefore vitally important to research the market in advance, strategise who you need to get in front of and minimise any wasted time.
 Some funds are sector specific, others are more agnostic.
 All look at the same thing: team, traction, technology.

 In general, the more hi-tech a business, the more likely you can find a narrow, specific fund and knowing your market, understanding who plays where.
 More general opportunities may need to pursue a wider strategy and contemplate more open fundraising platforms.

 Ultimately, whatever the sector, however open or closed they are to ideas, our experience shows that if you have a great project, a strong team and sufficient traction, the right funds for your business are out there.
 Know where you want to get to and how funding will take your there.
 But to minimise the time you spend on the search for funds, you need to understand the right fit for your business, and your sector.

 In the end, this is how your sector might influence the funding you choose.
 Got any legal questions you need answering about your startup and funding?
-Then book a free Startup Legal Session below.
+Book a call with our legal team.